-A workgroup was established to develop this CHNA, including: 1) quantitative data review and analysis, 2) literature review to identify state and national benchmarks and evidence-based strategies that relate to the indicators/metrics measured through the quantitative data source, and 3) qualitative data provided through community dialogue sessions with local residents and then filtering those needs against a set of criteria.
+This CHNA was developed with 1) quantitative data review and analysis, 2) literature review to identify state and national benchmarks and evidence-based strategies that relate to the indicators/metrics measured through the quantitative data source, and 3) qualitative and quantitative data provided through dialogue with local residents and then filtering those needs against a set of criteria.

 Health indicators, such as leading causes of death, disease rates, health risk behaviors, access to health care and review of county health rankings were collected and analyzed.
 Combining this analysis, input from the health and human service public agencies, community-based organizations, policy makers, and the community members, provided a basis to prioritize the current health of the community and how McLaren Macomb could best impact these needs.
 This allowed for data collection across a broad range of indicators relating to overall population health, social determinants of health including geographic/location difference in health outcomes, and the needs of disadvantaged populations including uninsured persons, low-income persons, and minority groups within Macomb County.
-This workgroup prioritized/ranked the list of health needs via a multiple-criteria scoring system.

-This CHNA also includes information that was derived from a county-wide health needs assessment conducted in 2021, when the Macomb County Health Department conducted an independent Community Health Survey.
+This CHNA also includes information that was derived from a county-wide health needs assessment conducted in 2023, when the Macomb County Health Department published an independent Community Health Assessment and Improvement Plan.
 The primary goal of the study was to identify key health and health service issues in Macomb County.